-Japan has taken a the vintage herringbone weave and given it stunning depth, color and wear-in.
+Japan has taken a vintage herringbone weave and given it stunning depth, color and wear-in.
 These are the Japan Dobby Herringbones.

 Our workshirts will be available in our Classic and Slim fits.
 The main differences in details between our workshirts and our other shirting come down to construction - no back box pleat, and differently shaped side scoops.
 The Slim fit has a more tailored body as compared to our Classic fit.
 Chest and waist come in to provide a more fitted option.
 Details are in our fit guide now.